-- Incorporate objective measures of competence, performance, and/or patient outcomes - Measure long-term retention and application of new skills, etc. in practice - Use validated measures that have been demonstrated to be reliable - Provide statistical analyses (p values, effect sizes, and item statistics (e.g., discrimination index, difficulty for any Multiple Choice Questions) - (MCQs are not required, but if used should be psychometrically sound) - I. Content Accuracy: Lilly and Fujirebio are committed to the highest standards for ensuring patient safety.
+- Provide statistical analyses (p values, effect sizes, and item statistics (e.g., discrimination index, difficulty for any Multiple Choice Questions) - (MCQs are not required, but if used should be psychometrically sound) - I. Content Accuracy: Lilly is committed to the highest standards for ensuring patient safety.
 Describe methods to ensure complete, accurate, evidence-based review of key safety data for any therapeutic entities discussed in the activity.
-Explain how content will be updated, if necessary, throughout the program period to ensure accuracy will be ensured.

-- J. Faculty Recruitment and Development: Provide information on the expected qualifications of contributors and describe the methods used to ensure recruitment of course directors and faculty who meet the qualifications.
+Explain how content will be updated, if necessary, throughout the program period to ensure accuracy will be ensured. - J. Faculty Recruitment and Development: Provide information on the expected qualifications of contributors and describe the methods used to ensure recruitment of course directors and faculty who meet the qualifications.
 Explain any methods that will be used to ensure that faculty are fully trained in the program expectations and any skills that may be needed to ensure effective delivery of intended education. - K. Accreditation: Grant applicants must be, or partner with, an accredited provider.
 It is preferred that activities be certified (e.g., CME/CE) by the appropriate accrediting bodies and fully compliant with all ACCME Criteria and Standards for Integrity and Independence in Accredited Continuing Education. - L. Resolution of Conflict: The proposal should briefly describe methods for ensuring fair and balanced content and identification and resolution of any conflict of interest. - M.Communication and Publication Plan: Include a description of how the results of this educational intervention will be presented, published, and/or disseminated.